zhouhoujun/type-mvc/README.md

 @MvcModule({
     imports: [
-        ModelModule, // your orm module adapter
+        // ModelModule, // your orm module adapter TypeOrmModule, // for typeorm model
         // ... /...  you service, or controller, some extends module.
         // DebugLogAspect
     ],